Durham University: Student media

+Sports teams

+Sport at Durham is a key aspect of student life with the vast majority of students regularly taking part at both a university and college level.
+It has twice been named Times and Sunday Times Sports University of the Year, in 2015 and 2023.
+As of 2018, the university caters for more than 50 different sports, organised under the umbrella of Team Durham, with extensive sports facilities at the Maiden Castle sports centre and the Racecourse.

+The university is recognised as a Centre of Cricketing Excellence, as a British Rowing Performance Centre, and as a Lawn Tennis Association University Partner.
+It is also a Football Association Football Accredited University, with the highest 3* rating.

+Durham has been in the top three across all sports in the British Universities & Colleges Sport (BUCS) table since 2011/12.
+In 2023/24, it won 13 BUCS national championships across 11 sports.

-In rowing, it has a good record at the BUCS Regatta, having won the title for ten consecutive years (2004–2013) before coming second in 2014, then regaining the title in 2015 before losing it again in 2016.
-In 2017 the club finished in 7th place, from 52 ranked teams.
-Durham University Boat Club also competes in Durham Regatta and the Boat Race of the North against Newcastle University, which ran 1997 – 2010 and was revived in 2015.
-In Women's and Men's lawn tennis, Team Durham's 1st teams have done well at the BUCS Championship, with the Women's team winning the Championship in 2011 & 2017 and the Men's team winning 4 straight Championships from 2014 to 2018.
+Durham University Boat Club has a good record at the BUCS Regatta, having won the title for ten consecutive years (2004–2013) before coming second in 2014, then regaining the title in 2015 and again in 2023.
+It also competes in Durham Regatta and the Boat Race of the North against Newcastle University, which ran 1997 – 2010 and was revived in 2015.

-Durham University is one of four universities to compete in the unofficial "Doxbridge" Tournament in Dublin, a sporting competition between Durham University, the University of Oxford, the University of Cambridge and the University of York.
-Durham colleges also compete officially with colleges from the University of York in the annual College Varsity tournament held since 2014.
+Durham colleges compete with colleges from the University of York in the annual College Varsity tournament held since 2014.
 Durham won this tournament in 2014 (in York) and 2015 (in Durham) before York recorded their first victory in 2016 (in York).
-Durham also competes again long-standing BUCS champions Loughborough University in the 'BUCS Varsity', a coordinated set of BUCS matches across multiple sports, and in a competition between Durham colleges and Loughborough halls of residence, both of which were organised for the first time in 2015/16.
-Durham won the BUCS Varsity both home and away in 2015/16 but lost the colleges' competition, held in Durham.
+Durham's BUCS matches against Loughborough University have been described as the 'BUCS Varsity', and a varsity competition between Durham colleges and Loughborough halls of residence has been held since 2015/16.

-Palatinates (named after the colour associated with the university) are given to athletes who demonstrate a high standard (such as international representation) in their sport.
-It is similar to a blue awarded at other British universities, though the criteria are stricter, and earning a full palatinate has been described by the university as a 'notoriously difficult' achievement.
-In 2020 just 18 student athletes received the full award, with a further 56 earning a half-palatinate.
+Palatinates (named after the colour associated with the university) are the university's sporting colours, given to athletes who demonstrate a very high standard (such as international representation) in their sport.
+Earning a full palatinate has been described by the university as a 'notoriously difficult' achievement.
+In 2022 just 12 student athletes received the full award, with a further 53 earning a half-palatinate.

+Esports are included in Team Durham through Durham University Esports and Gaming (DUEG) as part of Team Durham.
+DUEG participates in 12 games, across National Student Esports (NSE) and National University Esports League (NUEL) tournaments.

 Music and drama

-The central body for theatre at the university is known as Durham Student Theatre (DST), with around 700 active student members throughout 27 separate, student-run theatre societies as of 2018.
-The Assembly Rooms is the university-owned theatre, located on The Bailey, which hosts a number of student productions each term.
-Alongside this, student drama productions are held at Durham City's Gala Theatre (notably Durham University Light Opera Group (DULOG) and Durham Opera Ensemble (DOE), which both perform one show in the Gala every year in Epiphany term), venues around Durham University and within the colleges, Durham Castle, Durham Cathedral, as well as in national and international venues and the Edinburgh Fringe Festival.